FangZ05/N-body-Simulation/README.md

-frame_duration - in ms, affects the speed of animation. v_max - magnitude of the drift velocity. klim - size of the k-space of power spectrum we're interested in.
+frame_duration - in ms, affects the speed of animation. v_max - magnitude of the drift velocity. klim - size of the k-space of power spectrum we're interested in. sft - magnitude of the attraction softening parameter.
+Higher value gives more softening at low distance.

+Project_1_orbit.py parameters:
+position[i][j] = x - change the position of particle j in dimension i to x velocity[i][j] = x - change the velocity of particle j in dimension i to x